Dan's Data letters #37Publication date: 16-Mar-2003.

 First up, the ReliefBand is, according to its 510(k), powered by three SR/PR41 batteries.
 These little button cells can deliver a few tens of milliamps, but not for very long.
 Ask for 10mA constantly from them and you'll get a lot less than an hour of service, but they're supposed to last something like 150 hours in the ReliefBand (or longer if you leave it turned off a lot, of course), I think.

-Now, the ReliefBand might be stepping down the voltage to reduce the load on the cells, but there's no way it could achieve its rated current if it did; even with the conductive gel you're meant to put under the ReliefBand's wristwatch-like body, there'd be too much resistance to get any worthwhile current through the skin (as opposed to through the gel...) at a lower voltage.
-If anything, it's got to be stepping the voltage up, if it wants to deliver even 10mA through its dinky little belly contacts.
-The contact area is too small to do it at the 4.5 volts, maximum, it'll be outputting, without step-up.
+Now, the ReliefBand might be stepping down the voltage to reduce the load on the cells, but there's no way it could achieve its rated current if it did; even with the conductive gel you're meant to put under the ReliefBand's wristwatch-like body, there'd be too much resistance to get any worthwhile current through the skin (as opposed to through the gel from one part of the ReliefBand to another, without touching the body at all...) at a lower voltage.
+If anything, the ReliefBand must be stepping the voltage up, if it wants to deliver even 10mA through its dinky little belly contacts.
+The contact area is too small to do it at the 4.5 volts, maximum, which it'll be outputting, without step-up.

 I am not just making up numbers, here.
 I tried pushing some current through the soft tender skin of the underside of my own wrist, to see what'd happen.